nyacly/uiq_poc/README.md

 TWILIO_PHONE_NUMBER=+1234567890
 ```

+`SQLITE_DATABASE_URL` is used exclusively by Prisma for the legacy SQLite workflow.
+It defaults to `file:./prisma/dev.db` when not
-For detailed setup instructions, see `SECRETS_DOCUMENTATION.md`.
+provided so deployments that only configure PostgreSQL will continue to succeed.
+For detailed setup instructions, see
+`SECRETS_DOCUMENTATION.md`.

 ## 🛠️ **Development**